Karlskirche: History

 In 1713, one year after the last major plague epidemic in Vienna, Charles VI, Holy Roman Emperor, pledged to build a church dedicated to his namesake patron saint, Charles Borromeo, who was revered as a healer for plague sufferers.
 An architectural competition was announced, in which Johann Bernhard Fischer von Erlach won over competitors including Ferdinando Galli-Bibiena and Johann Lukas von Hildebrandt.
 Construction began in 1716 under the supervision of Anton Erhard Martinelli.
 After J.B.
 Fischer's death in 1723, his son, Joseph Emanuel Fischer von Erlach, completed the construction in 1737 with modifications to the original plans.
 The church originally possessed a direct line of sight to the Hofburg and was also, until 1918, the imperial patron parish church.

 As a master of historic architecture, the elder Fischer von Erlach united the most diverse of elements.
 The façade in the centre, which leads to the porch, corresponds to a Greek temple portico.
 The two flanking columns, crafted by Lorenzo Mattielli, were inspired by Trajan's Column in Rome.
 Next to those, two tower pavilions extend out and show the influence of the Roman baroque (Bernini and Borromini).
 Above the entrance, a dome rises up above a high drum, which the younger J.E.
 Fischer shortened and partly altered.

 Adjacent to the church was the Spitaler Gottesacker cemetery.
 Composer Antonio Vivaldi was buried there on July 28, 1741, but his grave has been lost over time.
 The church hosts regular Vivaldi concerts in his honour.

-Hedy Lamarr, then aged 19, married Friedrich Mandl, aged 32, a businessman and Austrofascist, in the chapel of the church on 10 August 1933.
-With over 200 prominent guests attending, Lamarr wore "a black-and-white print dress" and carried "a bouquet of white orchids."
+Inventor and actress Hedy Lamarr, then aged 19, married Austrofascist Friedrich Mandl, aged 32, in the chapel of the church on 10 August 1933.
+With over 200 prominent guests in attendance, Lamarr wore "a black-and-white print dress" and carried "a bouquet of white orchids."

 Since the restoration of Karlsplatz as an architectural ensemble in the late 1980s, the church has garnered fame because of its dome and its two flanking columns of bas-reliefs, as well as its role as an architectural counterweight to the buildings of the Musikverein and of the Vienna University of Technology.
 The church is cared for by the Knights of the Cross with the Red Star, and has long been the parish church and seat of the Catholic student ministry of the Vienna University of Technology.